-Humans are sexual by nature (we’re all adults here, right?).
+Humans are sexual by nature (it’s Valentine’s Day and we’re all adults here, right?).
 Throughout history, people have long celebrated the foods and beverages that induce lust and increase libido.
 Love potions of some shape or form have been part of almost every culture for thousands of years—this includes beer.

 When it comes to lust-inducing beverages, craft beer is king.
 What makes this super sexy nectar of the gods more erotic than the rest is its ability to be infused with additional aphrodisiacs like chocolate, oysters and chili peppers.
 Although I doubt brewers intentionally spike their beers with libido-enhancing ingredients, one cannot deny the powerful effect craft beer has on the human anatomy, both physiologically and psychologically.